JanHerca/urantiapedia/output/wikijs/en/article/Jay_Newbern/Go_Into_All_the_World_to_Every_Race_Tribe_and_Nation.md

 The original Levantine alphabet was created by the Phoenicians.
 It planted the roots of other writing systems in the eastern Mediterranean, including modern Hebrew and Arabic.
 For example, the modern Latin letter “A” evolved from the Phoenician and Hebrew “aleph,” the Aramaic “alaph,” the Arabic “alif,” and the Greek “alpha.”
 In human history there have been more than 10,000 spoken languages, many now vanished.
 Some 6,000 are currently spoken but over half of these are unlikely to survive the 21 st century.
 Half have fewer than 10,000 speakers and a quarter have fewer than 1,000.

 Anthropologist Luisa Moffi: “In the Bible the multiplicity of languages can be interpreted as a curse.
 Instead, it's been suggested that it's a safeguard against our having the same cultural blind spots.
 The Acoma Pueblo people say the goddess Iatiku created different languages so that it won't be easy for humans to quarrel.” [^4] The Urantia Papers disagree.
 “Language differences have ever since been the great barrier to the extension of peace.
 The conquest of dialects must precede the spread of a culture throughout a race, over a continent, or to a whole world.
-A universal language promotes peace, insures culture, and augments happiness.” ([UB 81:6.18](/en/The_Urantia_Book/81#p6_18))
+A universal language promotes peace, insures culture, and augments happiness.” (<a id="a95_650"></a>[UB 81:6.18](/en/The_Urantia_Book/81#p6_18))

 ## Planetary Problems